CodeYourFuture/syllabus/docs/fundamentals/week-1/mentors.md

 Sequence, repetition with loops, conditional execution with if/else, and breaking bigger problems into smaller problems, with functions.

 Possibly showing representations in JS, by clicking the "Show code" button on Code.org.

-## Start coursework in class

-It is a good idea to spend some time in the class working through the interfaces and the first few challenges.

 ## Assigning Coursework